DemoShapley: Valuation of Demonstrations for In-Context Learning: Experiments Applications

-\textit{Obvervation 1:} Our method excels in detecting label-flipped samples in toxic classification tasks on both ChatGPT-3.5-Turbo and GPT-J-6B models, showing higher sensitivity than other approaches.
-However, the performance of our method on the Adult dataset is not as robust as in the toxic classification scenario, likely because label flipping in toxic classification starkly contrasts with pretrained semantics, unlike in the Adult dataset where flipped labels diverge from the original distribution without contradicting semantics.
-This trend is similar with the LOO method, while CondAcc and Influence methods perform well on the Adult dataset, adapting better to its label flipping characteristics.
+\textit{Obvervation 1:} Our method demonstrates superior sensitivity in detecting label-flipped samples in toxic classification tasks across both ChatGPT-3.5-Turbo and GPT-J-6B, outperforming other approaches.
+However, its performance on the Adult dataset is less robust, likely because label flipping in toxic classification strongly contradicts pre-trained semantics, whereas in the Adult dataset, flipped labels deviate from the original distribution without semantic contradiction.
+This trend is also observed with LOO, while CondAcc and Influence perform better on the Adult dataset, suggesting they adapt more effectively to its label-flipping characteristics.

-\textit{Observation 2:} In the task of label noise example detection, our investigation revealed a notable advantage in performance exhibited by larger-size models over the smaller models from the result of Average rank which indicates the overall rank of the flipped-labels examples.
-Specifically, the average rank outperformes on ChatGPT-3.5-Turbo than on GPT-J-6B for all datasets.
-The lower scores of the examples signify the larger negative impact of the flipped-label examples in ICL.
-This might serve as further evidence, corroborating a key insight for \cite{wei2023larger}'s study.
-The size of the model plays a crucial role in its ability to override semantic priors.
-Small language models tend to ignore flipped labels in context and rely heavily on pretraining semantic priors.
-In contrast, larger models can override these priors when given in-context examples that challenge them, even though they may possess stronger priors themselves.